 - When you create a schedule, your watch automatically turns on the Sleep Focus.

-- When your Sleep Focus is active, the bed icon appears at the top of the watch face, next to the time in apps and Control Center.
+- When your Sleep Focus is active, the bed icon appears at the top of the watch face, next to the time and in Control Center.

 - Make sure your watch tracks sleep by going to Settings > Sleep and toggling on Sleep Tracking.